vskbellala/vskbellala.github.io/content/advising/finding-research.md

 title: "Finding Research"
 date: 2021-08-28T10:27:15-05:00
 draft: false
+description: "A quick tutorial on finding research opportunities."
 ---

 *Here at Brown, you will come across a multitude of opportunities to conduct research, either on your own or with a faculty member.
 Think of this rough write-up as just a glimpse of where to look.*